 For some projects - a natural edge vase or power carving come to mind - a bit of movement may not be problematic.
 I've done both projects from start to finish (without kiln drying in between roughing and finishing).
 I find that the the inevitable raising of the grain on a power carving from a green burl is less bothersome the lower the sheen on the finish.
 That said, I will normally allow the rough carved burl to air dry for a lengthy period or dry/stress relieve it in my homemade kiln.

 Eucalyptus burls I import may have been harvested as recently as 3-4 months to a year or more prior to taking delivery.
 They are very dense, so air drying would take forever.
 But it's not necessary, nor would I recommend waiting the standard 1 year per inch of thickness for a burl to air dry.
 Why?
-Because you'll likely have internal cracking.
-On the other hand, a green burl will work more easily and may be dried in a manner that will preclude cracking and minimize movement.
+First, it would be subject to possible internal cracking.
+Second, a green burl will work more easily and may then be dried in a manner that will preclude cracking and minimize movement.

 That is not to say that I do not recommend drying burls.
 I rough turn everything I make and then dry in a homemade kiln (what I call the "low and slow" method) or allow to air dry before finishing.
 Likewise, customers making knives, gun grips, call blanks pool cues, hybrid castings, etc., will want to make sure the burl is dry before finishing.